AshleyChraya/AshleyChraya.github.io/_pages/about.md

 ---
 All the standard equations of mathematical physics can be separated and solved in Kerr geometry. ~ S. Chandrasekhar

 Hello, my name is Ashley Chraya.
 I recently graduated in June 2021 with BS-MS dual degree with majors in physics from the [Indian Institute of Science Education and Research (IISER) Mohali, India](https://www.iisermohali.ac.in/).
-In broad terms, my research interests include black hole physics, gravitational physics, stellar evolution and cosmology with the focus on testing general relativity.
+In broad terms, my research interests lie in the connection between classical black hole physics, multimessenger astronomy, stellar evolution and cosmology.
 That being said, I am very early in my career, and willing to work on just about anything.
 Infact, in past I have enjoyed working from observational, computational to core theoretical side of physics.
 When I am not doing physics, you will find me watching a cricket match, shadow batting or listening to punjabi music.

 About this website
 ======